scarlettval/doodle-it/README.md

 The following **optional** features are implemented:

-- [ ] Web app implements pseudo-authentication
-  - Users can only edit and delete posts or delete comments by entering the secret key, which is set by the user during post creation
-  - **or** upon launching the web app, the user is assigned a random user ID.
-It will be associated with all posts and comments that they make and displayed on them
   - For both options, only the original user author of a post can update or delete it
 - [X] Users can add more characterics to their posts
   - User can draw and comment their pixel drawing